urvishvasani/CMMB_final_project/README.md

 # Multiple Sequence Alignment using multi-objective optimization approach

-## Requirements for external libraries
-- First cell of the "MSA.ipynb" installs and imports all the library required for the successful execution of the code.
-- Similarly, "MSA.jl" file automatically installs and imports all required libraries.
+unzip the "MSA_G3.zip" file.

-## Input
+## Content of MSA_G3

+1. MSA - Julia package for multiple sequence alignment
-- This implementation reads the input sequences for the multiple sequence alignment from the "input1.txt" file.
+2. MSA.ipynb - Jupyter notebook for multiple sequence alignment
-- Input should be in the FASTA format.

-## Output
-- After successful execution, output will be displayed on the notebook as well as stored in the "output1.txt" file.
-- Generated output will be stored in FASTA format.

-## Execution
+3. input1.txt - sample input file.

+## 1. Steps to generate alignments from the julia package : MSA

+To import the package and generate the alignments, execute the following commands from the julia console:

+1. cd("MSA_G3")
+2. cd("MSA")
+3. press ] to switch to package mode.
+4. activate .
+5. press ctrl+c to switch back to julia console.
+6. cd("..")
+7. import MSA
+8. msa.generate_alignments("input1.txt")

+Here, FASTA formatted input is present inside "input1.txt".
+Output alignments are stored in the "output1.txt" file.

+## 2. Steps to execute the Jupyter Notebook: MSA.ipynb

-- Open the notebook "MSA.ipynb" and hit "cells -> run all" if you are running from jupyter notebook.
+* To run the Jupyter Notebook, Open the notebook "MSA.ipynb" and hit "cells -> run all" if you are running from jupyter notebook.
-- To run the "MSA.jl" file, run the following command: "julia MSA.jl"
+* Code reads the input sequences from the "input1.txt" and writes the generated alignments back to the "output1.txt".
+* To provide the custom file for input, change the filename in the function call of "generate_alignments".
+* This notebook also contains the code to generate plots which demonstrates the performance of the proposed approach for various aspects.
+This code is not present inside the julia package.